benc-uk/link-shortener/readme.md

-# Simple Link & URL Shortner
+# Simple Link & URL Shortener

-A zero code URL shortner, using Azure Static Web Apps 😃
+A zero code URL shortener, using Azure Static Web Apps 😃

 Simply update `staticwebapp.config.json` with the link names and redirects, then git commit/push